brettbuddin/lectric/README.md

 - `end`: Triggered when the user lifts her finger off of the slider
 - `endNoMove`: Triggered when the user lifts her finger off of the slider and did not move the slider
 - `animationEnd`: Triggered when the slide animation has completed
+- `nextButton`: Triggered when the next button is pressed
+- `previousButton`: Triggered when the previous button is pressed

 The callback function that you provide the `subscribe` function will pass your callback two parameters: the `Slider` or `TouchSlider` instance you are manipulating and the jQuery event object that was triggered.
 Having a reference to the controller object will allow you to augment the behaviour of the slider itself.